Chris Scott (cricketer, born 1964)

-Christopher Wilmott Scott (born in Lincolnshire on 23 January 1964) is a first-class cricketer who played for 129 first-class matches for Nottinghamshire and Durham between 1981 and 1996.
+Christopher Wilmot Scott (born in Lincolnshire on 23 January 1964) is a first-class cricketer who played 129 first-class matches for Nottinghamshire and Durham between 1981 and 1996.

 He was a wicket keeper/batsman who famously dropped Brian Lara on 18 while playing against Warwickshire at Edgbaston in 1994 off the bowling of Simon Brown.
 Lara, who had earlier been bowled by an Anderson Cummins no-ball, went on to score 501 not out, the highest individual score in first-class cricket history.
 Scott's fumble cost 483 runs.

 He scored two centuries of his own during his career, and took 283 catches and completed 17 stumpings.